 Many of us run into trouble remaining on a diet plan.
 The same can happen with a spending plan.

-You might feel an enormous sense of accomplishment after you have set up a plan and have stayed on it for a number of months.
-However, it can be easy to fall back into bad habits after you’ve been on the right track.
+You might feel an enormous sense of accomplishment after you’ve set up a plan and stuck to it for a number of months.
+But it can be easy to fall back into bad financial habits.

-Never forget that your budget is designed to steer you toward covering your day-to-day expenses and achieving your financial goals.
-Look at your budget as more of a life plan than a set of numbers.
+Remember that your budget is designed to steer you toward covering your day-to-day expenses and achieving your financial goals.

 To stay on course, Robin Burk, author of “Check Your Connections: How to Thrive in an Uncertain World,” recommends rewarding yourself when you meet budgetary milestones, such as setting aside 10% of your income in a savings account.